Jizen0x01/XeroScope/README.md

 ## Acknowledgements

-XeroScope was developed by [Jizen0x01], Tested by [-Karthus]
+XeroScope was developed by [Jizen0x01](https://github.com/Jizen0x01), Tested by [-Karthus](https://xero.gg/player/-Karthus), [Wolfyx](https://xero.gg/player/Wolfyx), [Orchestra Clan](https://xero.gg/clan/Orchestra)

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute to XeroScope, whether it's by fixing a bug, adding a feature, or improving the documentation, we'd love to have your help.

 Feel free to fork the repository, make your changes, and submit a pull request.
 We appreciate your contributions in making XeroScope better.